VUB-HYDR/Wikimpacts/README.md

 ##### Run prompt experiments on OpenAI models
 If you use OpenAI models, there is a way to save your cost with running experiments in batch.
-We developed a series of prompts for our database as follows
+We developed a series of prompts for our database as follows:

 - V_0 is a list of prompts used in the NLP2024 paper
 - V_1 is the list of prompts used for L1-3 and the annotation is directly quoted from the article
 - V_2 is the list of prompts for L1-3 with annotation gives the header names